 That’s why it’s important to avoid doing things like making a customer wait too long for help, using negative language, being rude, and offering no empathy.

-12 examples of good customer service in retail
+12 examples of good customer service

 As we already learned, good customer service in retail entails building a connection with local shoppers, educating people about the products you sell, rewarding repeat customers, and more.

 Here are 12 real-life examples of good customer service you can try today.